luis-studioG/nodejs_upscaling/README.md

 # Modules
 Every file in node is a modules accessible by console.log(module)

-Every function or variable needs to be export to be accessible globaly, module.exports.[name] = [functionName]
+Every function or variable needs to be export to be accessible globaly, module.exports.[name] = [functionName / className]

 $ jshint app.js - scan JS code for errors $